Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ### Level-3 Market Data（Recommend）

-The data pushed by the matching engine is the information of each order, which is the market data of Level-3, and the Level-3 market data is more suitable for high frequency traders.
+The data pushed by the matching engine is the information of each order, which is the market data of Level-3.<br/>
+The Level-3 market data is more suitable for high frequency traders.<br/>

 You subscribe to [Level-3 Market Data] (#full-matchengine-data-level-3) via WebSocket:

 * Get real-time market information in the market faster (push speed: Level-3 >= Level-2)